This article was updated on June 17, 2018.

 Visa® and MasterCard® branded payroll cards offer zero liability policy protection against non-authorized transactions that occur if a cardholder immediately reports a lost or stolen card.
 Reg E provides payroll cardholders with protections on disputes and error resolutions, as well.

 The key to launching a successful payroll card program is not just limited to good employee communication.
-Employers must be aware of Federal and State statutory and regulatory requirements governing payroll cards; and monitor these requirements because the compliance landscape is ever changing.
-For example, Connecticut recently passed and signed a new regulation recognizing payroll cards as a permissible wage payment, effective Oct.
-1. Employers with employees working in CT will want to consult with their legal team to understand what they need to do to comply with the new requirement.
+Employers must be aware of federal and state statutory and regulatory requirements governing payroll cards; and monitor these requirements because the compliance landscape is ever changing.

 The vitality of your pay card adoption efforts will hinge on your ability to both educate your employees and understand and follow regulations.
 That way, employees can weigh their options and make an informed choice and the organization can mitigate as much risk as possible.